Accredited Watch Maker in Lewes

 What watch repair services do you provide on-site?

 In April 2019 due to the huge success of the existing partnership with our Master Watchmaker since 2014, we have opened a fully equipped workshop on-site within our Lewes showroom.
-We have now have a Watch Repair Technician to work in this exciting new facility.
+We have now have an Accredited Watchmaker to work in this exciting new facility.
 He has considerable experience and knowledge in the repair of watches.
 His key skills include:

 • Identifying and repairing/servicing battery (Quartz) operated watches, using new diagnostic equipment.